HOME > MANCHESTER PRIDE INVESTIGATION

 Even if we take off £75,000 to cover the costs of the ticket operation (as Operation Fundraiser did in previous years), leaving £415,000, £95,000 for charity is still only about 23% of that figure.

 Businesses across Manchester profit from Pride and not just those that are based in the gay village.
 Hotels, shops, restaurants, taxi firms, travel companies and airlines also benefit and most of those contribute nothing at all to the running costs.
-One way they would do is if the City Council gave a larger donation to the running costs of Pride.
+One way they would do is if the city council gave a larger donation to the running costs of Pride.

 In 2004 the UniChallenge club night sold 4,500 tickets at £20 each.
 Giving the promoters income of £90,000 just from admissions alone.
 A figure that is nearly as much as the total raised for good causes from the entire Pride event in 2007.